astzweig/swiftpm-pathkit/README.md

 no filesystem entry there at all check if `type` is `nil`.

-## We do not provide change directory functionality
+## There is no change directory functionality

 Changing directory is dangerous, you should *always* try to avoid it and thus we don’t even provide the method.
 If you are executing a sub-process then